Firstcard

 Step 1: List your spending categories.
 Think through all the areas where you spend money each month: groceries, gas, dining out, entertainment, clothing, personal care, household supplies, and so on.
 Don't forget irregular expenses like car maintenance or medical co-pays — give those their own envelopes.

 Step 2: Assign a dollar amount to each envelope.
 Look at your actual spending from the past 2–3 months.
 Be realistic, not aspirational.
 If you typically spend $400 on groceries, don't put $200 in that envelope and expect magic.
+If money is tight across every category, our guide on how to save money on a low income offers practical ways to free up room before you allocate each envelope.

 Step 3: Fill the envelopes at the start of the month.
 After you receive your paycheck, withdraw cash and physically place the right amount in each envelope.
 Label each one clearly.